Ostroh Castle: Legacy

+The castle is a ruin.
 A small park sits right next to the castle, separated by a small moat.
 A monument was placed in the park in 1978, commemorating the 400 anniversary of the foundation of the Ostroh Academy.
 A building used to stand in the same location, in which the "Azbuka" (alphabet) and the Ostrog Bible were printed by Ivan Fedorov.